Modern Slavery Statement

 Our Commitment

-Pedigree Wholesale Limited does not enter into business with any other organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.
-No labour provided to the Organisation in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in Europe, China, India, Japan, Vietnam, USA.
+No labour provided to the Organisation in the pursuance of its services is knowingly obtained through slavery or human trafficking.
+The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in all countries in which it operates or sources products, including Europe, China, India, Japan, Vietnam and the USA.

 Our Structure

-Pedigree Wholesale Limited is a family-owned business formed 51 years ago in 1972.
-The business's head office is in Nottingham with four additional distribution centres that support national deliveries with 90% completed on our own fleet.
-Pedigree's core customers are the Independent Specialist Pet Retailer with access to a portfolio of over then thousand products from over 200 suppliers.
+Pedigree Wholesale Limited is a family-owned business formed 53 years ago in 1972.
+The business's head office is in Nottingham with three additional distribution centres that support national deliveries with 90% completed on our own fleet.
+Pedigree's core customers are the Independent Specialist Pet Retailers with access to a portfolio of over eight thousand products from over 220 suppliers.

-Pedigree Wholesale employs 205 employees across all sites and our mission is to be The Pet Wholesaler of Choice.
+Pedigree Wholesale employs approximately 176 people across all sites, and our mission is to be The Pet Wholesaler of Choice.

 Cost of Living Crisis